Bad Santas: Eight Killer Kris Kringles & Their Christmas Crimes

-‘Rare Exports: A Christmas Tale’ isn’t your typical happy X-Mas story.
+This week ‘Rare Exports: A Christmas Tale’ comes out and it isn’t your typical happy X-Mas story.
 While Santa is usually a holy man, happy to spread cheer to hopeful children, Rare Exports takes a different turn–changing Santa into “a hulking beast of a monster, here to kidnap children.”
 I guess I never thought of Kris Kringle that way.
 Read on for their eight picks…

 The Homicidal Maniac in ‘Tales from the Crypt: The Movie’ (1972)